ujeshhh/number-predictions-dpl/README.md

-# deeplearning number predicition using tensorflow
+# Deeplearning number predicition using tensorflow

 In this project, I have built a machine learning model using TensorFlow and Keras to classify handwritten digits from the MNIST dataset, which consists of 28x28 pixel images of digits 0-9.
 The goal is to develop a model that can correctly predict the digit in an image based on its pixel values.